 With growing understanding of the problem, denial further thaws.
-In Step 1: “We admitted we were powerless over alcohol — that our lives have become unmanageable.”1 The addict begins to understand she or he is powerless over the drugs or alcohol, and the codependent begins to understand that she or he cannot control the substance abuser.
+In Step 1: “We admitted we were powerless over alcohol — that our lives have become unmanageable.” ((Other words, such as “food,” “gambling” or “people, places and things” often are substituted for the word alcohol.))
+The addict begins to understand she or he is powerless over the drugs or alcohol, and the codependent begins to understand that she or he cannot control the substance abuser.
 The struggle not to drink and the codependent’s vigilant watching the addict begin to slip away.
 Gradually, attention starts to shift from the substance, and, for the codependent, the substance abuser, to focus on oneself.

 There are deeper levels of working the First Step.
 The first stage of coming out of denial is to acknowledge that there is a problem; second, that it is a life-threatening problem over which one is powerless; and third, that actually the problem lies in one’s own attitudes and behavior.